This post may contain affiliate links. Please read our disclosure policy.

 flour, chocolate chips, cocoa powder, butter, vanilla, and egg in individual bowl on a granite countertop.

-• Sugar: This recipe incorporates 3 tablespoons of granulated sugar to offset the bitterness of unsweetened cocoa powder.
-The sugar not only sweetens but also contributes to a softer brownie center.
+• Sugar: 3 tablespoons of granulated sugar helps offset the bitterness of the cocoa and helps yield a softer, fudgy center.

-• Egg yolk: One egg yolk does the trick here, serving as a binding agent while also adding richness and structure to your deep dish brownie.
-Don’t forget to save the egg white to use in our egg white recipes like a mini Texas Sheet Cake and a small White Cake.
+• Egg yolk: Acts as a binder that also enriches structure without diluting flavor.
+Save the egg white to use in our egg white recipes like mini Texas sheet cake and small white cake.

 How To Make One Brownie